sourcehut-mirrors/chawan/doc/manual.md

   pass the **same** buffer (`inputBuf`) as in the current one.
 For details, see below.

-Special care is required when implementing that have scripting support.
+Special care is required when implementing programs with scripting support.
 The HTML5 standard requires the parser to be re-entrant for supporting the `document.write` JavaScript function; therefore the parser suspends itself upon encountering a `</script>` end tag, returning a `PRES_SCRIPT` `ParseResult`.